jennifer-language/jennifer/docs/libraries/stats.md

 | `stats.anova(groups)` | `Test` | One-way ANOVA over a `list of` groups. |
 | `stats.histogram(data, binEdges)` | `list of int` | Bin counts (Excel `FREQUENCY`); `k+1` ascending edges give `k` bins, the last closed on the right. |

-A `stats.Test` carries `statistic`, `df1`, `df2` (0 for a single-df test like the
-t or chi-square; both set for an F / ANOVA), and `pValue`.
 A degenerate input (zero variance, a singular design, a non-positive expected count, a negative observed count, or magnitudes that overflow the computation) is a catchable error.

 A few boundary and numerical notes: